| |

 Sometimes there was further torture before the fire was lit.

-For example Protestants who refused to recant had burning sprigs
+For example Protestants who refused to recant might have burning

-of gorse thrust into their faces until they were burned black.
+sprigs of gorse thrust into their faces until they were burned

-the spectacle and ridiculed the victims in their death agonies.
+enjoyed the spectacle and ridiculed the victims in their death

+agonies.
 The events were closely linked to royal spectacles.
-The king

-was obliged by his coronation oath to attend these mass burnings.
+The king was obliged by his coronation oath to attend these

-Such burnings were even held to help celebrate royal marriages.
+mass burnings.
+Such burnings were even held to help celebrate

 Children and grandchildren of the condemned were prohibited

-could not become mayors or hold other public offices.
-Some penalties
+They could not become mayors or hold other public offices.

-passed from generation to generation without limit.
-Under statutes
+Some penalties passed from generation to generation without

-by heretics were hung up in local churches as an eternal badge
+hung up in local churches as an eternal badge of shame

-exported its practices to the New World.
-The Portuguese exported
+and exported its practices to the New World.
+The Portuguese

 in South America.